THE TOWNS HISTORY

 This built up tradition, and so brought maturity to a club in which so many local people have been involved, and have felt proud satisfaction of having been a part of the 90 Years at the Edwardstown Football Club.

-If you like to become one of our esteemed sponsors, please go to Sponsorship Sign Up – Thank you.
+If you would like to become one of our esteemed sponsors, please head to our Sponsorship sign up page, thank you.